Tertiary Preparation Program (TPP)

 UQ offers a range of ways to meet like-minded people and make new friends.
 You could join a club or society.
 The UQ Union facilitates over 220 of them, from special interest clubs to faculty-specific societies.
 Joining a club is a great way to make friends with similar interests, network and, importantly, have fun!

 UQ Mates is an organisation dedicated fostering connections between students, and of course, you will meet new friends through studying with us! https://my.uq.edu.au/information-and-services/student-support/settling-uq/uq-mates.

 Consider the possibilities of making new friends through volunteering,

 Are students supported if they need to get medical treatment?

-All UQ College Tertiary Preparation Program and Associate Degree of Business students have full access to the health services provided by the St Lucia Medical Clinic in the Gordon Greenwood Building (32).
+All UQ College Tertiary Preparation Program students have full access to the health services provided by the St Lucia Medical Clinic in the Gordon Greenwood Building (32).

 You can book an appointment online or in person.
 Make sure to have your Medicare or Private Healthcare card and student ID card with you.
 The clinic also has a visiting psychologist and psychiatrist. https://www.uqhcstlucia.com.au/.